GNOME/gnome-software/doc/kudos.md

-Although, please bear in mind any application that is found cheating, i.e. adding kudos artificially will have **all** the kudos manually removed with a blacklist rule in the AppStream builder.
+Although, please bear in mind any application that is found cheating, i.e. adding kudos artificially will have **all** the kudos manually removed with a blocklist rule in the AppStream builder.

 If you are a vendor, or a system distributor and just want to increase the number of kudos for your pet proprietary application that's essential to